Alcohol use disorder (AUD) is split into mild, moderate and severe and more extreme cases need detox and rehab for alcoholism.

-There are people with AUD who experience physical and mental withdrawal symptoms when they attempt to stop drinking.
-These withdrawal symptoms are potentially dangerous and should not be attempted without medical assistance.
+People with severe AUD experience physical and mental withdrawal symptoms when they try stop drinking.
+These withdrawal symptoms are potentially dangerous and should not be attempted without medical detox from alcohol.

 6-24 hours after the last drink, with or without the presence of alcohol in the person’s bloodstream, withdrawal symptoms may begin.
 Symptoms will vary in severity from person to person and may include: